tehbeard/Vocalise/config.md

     type:bool
     id:optionalId
     text:"Do you wish to continue?"
-    true: nested definition of prompt to goto if true, or "*id"
+    t: nested definition of prompt to goto if true, or "*id"
-    false: nested definition of prompt to goto if false, or "*id"
+    f: nested definition of prompt to goto if false, or "*id"

 ###Menu prompt